Open to Public

 The spot is ideal for more than just growing and serving wine.
 Owner Jim Penner bought the property after retiring from the Air Force.
 In tribute to his service and that of others, a military memorial rests on the hillside.
 In addition, a worship service is held every Sunday morning.
 I have encountered wineries with a military memorial, but I know of no other doing Sunday church service.

 Planting began in 1999 and the tasting room opened four years later.
 Just under nine acres of the estate are devoted to seven different varieties of grape.
-In order to achieve 4000 acres of annual production, Cottage must source at least 50% of their fruit.
+In order to achieve 4000 cases of annual production, Cottage must source at least 50% of their fruit.

 I tasted several of the Cottage wines during my visit.
 Winemaker Joe Smith does an excellent job crafting a wines that will accommodate a range of palates.
 I really liked the Viognier, which displayed the right balance of fruit and acidity.
 The Syrah was another standout with it berry nose and pepper notes in a long finish.